As the waters rise, politicians double down on heavy crude

 Making the problem worse

-As British Columbians sandbag their homes and ready livestock trailers for fire season, the Trudeau government is proposing to write a blank cheque to the former Enron executives behind the Kinder Morgan pipeline.
-It’s said the Texans want up to 10 billion dollars.
+As British Columbians sandbag their homes and ready livestock trailers for fire season, the Trudeau government wrote a blank to former Enron executives to buy their leaky, old Trans Mountain pipeline and the plans to expand it.

 That’s our money.
 We could help make it affordable for Canadians to get into electric cars as Norway has done.
 Instead our politicians want to give it to a Houston-based company — so they can crank up Canada’s emissions and further our dependence on heavy oil exports.
 How does one even begin to explain this?